soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

 #### Verify and Test the app

-1. To Verify the installed apps and an app status, use:
+1. To list the installed apps and verify the app status, use:

    ```
    sh app-hosting list